 |Average Mushroom height (CM)||12|

+10 to 25 cm when mature.
 Convex opening out flat becoming scaled and splitting at the edges when mature.
-Off-white with a pale yellow or brown flush.
+Can remains of the veil hanging on the edges.
+Off-white sometimes with a pale yellow or brown flush.

-The Yellow Stainer (Agaricus xanthodermus), but this mushrooms flesh stains chrome yellow when bruised or cut and smells of Indian ink.
+The toxic Yellow Stainer (Agaricus xanthodermus), but this mushrooms flesh stains chrome yellow when bruised or cut and smells of phenol or Indian ink.